Collectible / Gold and Silver State Sales Taxes in Utah

 The State of Utah requires the collection of sales taxes on certain products sold by Silver.com and delivered to a Utah address.
-These taxes must be collected on any coins that constitute legal tender of any state, the United states, or any foreign country; copper or palladium products; any bullion products made of gold, silver, or platinum if the gold, silver, or platinum content of such product is less than 50%; numismatic coins; accessory items; and processed items.
+These taxes must be collected on copper or palladium products; any bullion products made of gold, silver, or platinum if the gold, silver, or platinum content of such product is less than 50%; numismatic coins unless such numismatic coins are also used as legal tender; accessory items; and processed items.
 All other products sold by Silver.com are exempt from these taxes.

 The following definitions apply to products on which taxes must be collected in Utah:

 - Legal Tender.
 Coins that must be accepted if offered in payment of a debt.

 - Bullion.
 Precious metal that is valued solely upon its precious metal content, whether in coin or bar form.

 - Numismatic Coins.
 Coins which have an external value above and beyond the base value of the underlying precious metal, due to the item’s rarity, condition, age, or other external factor.

 - Accessory Items.
 Items such as holders, tubes, coin flips, and apparel.

 - Processed Items.
 Precious metals that have been processed by third parties into items that are valued on more than their precious metal content, such as statues or colorized coins.

 Sales taxes in Utah are calculated at checkout on the Silver.com website based on (1) the taxability of products sold by Silver.com in Utah set forth above, and (2) the specific tax rates established by the taxing jurisdiction of the delivery address in Utah.

 Silver.com began collecting sales taxes in Utah on January 1, 2019.
 Our sales tax license number in Utah is 14741445-003-STC.